yetyman/boulder-cow/README.md

 # Boulder Cow
-A fun web-based board game inspired by but wholly unaffiliated with Hallertau
+A web-based board game inspired by but wholly unaffiliated with Hallertau

 ## Architecture Overview
+- Clients are automatically synced through the backend's update broadcasts
+  - with version checking and conflict resolution by requesting the server's newest state
+- The entire set of model changes that can occur are applied via json patch in the backend
+  - making an undo-redo stack trivial
+- Type definitions in the front end are generated from types in the backend
+  - this prevents any need for a translation layer and centralizes definitions
+- Through websocket broadcasts, every client is made aware of every model change immediately
+- Actions exist as a pipeline for user flows to take place -eventually creating diff broadcasts just like any other change.

 ### Frontend-Backend Communication
 - **Frontend**: Vue 3 + TypeScript SPA running on port 5173